geostergiop/Neo4j-Import-Tool-Converter/README.md

 # Neo4j-Import-Tool-Converter
-A tool converting our csv dataset to input data for neo4j import ool "# Neo4j-Import-Tool-Converter"
+A tool converting a csv dataset to input data for neo4j import tool "# Neo4j-Import-Tool-Converter"